Tom-PIT/Connected.Docs/en/Sales/Documents/Offers.md

 1. Create an **Offer** and send it to the customer.
 2. When approved, convert it into a [**Sales order**](SalesOrders.md) using the [**Linked documents**](#linked-documents) section.
-3. From the sales order, continue the operational workflow—production, purchasing, delivery, etc.
+3. From the sales order, continue the operational workflowâ€”production, purchasing, delivery, etc.
 4. Eventually, generate a [**Delivery note**](DeliveryNotes.md), and finally an [**Issued invoice**](IssuedInvoices.md).

 ## Schema